felixlinker/emblem-scope/authenticated-digital-emblem-scoping.md

   * Distinctive emblems and signs are protective because of IHL and the respect of those symbols.
 The group will not consider work on defining mechanisms to directly protect against cyberattack.

 * Deconfliction
   * Notification or identification of physical resources or locations of people or resources to protect from physical attacks are accomplished through other methods, including physical emblems and deconfliction lines.
-This group will not design systems for labeling physical assets or indicating protection against physical or kinetic attack.
+This group will not design systems for labeling physical assets or indicating protection against physical or kinetic attack, only digital attacks (where there may be a physical and digital form for the same asset).

 ## Program of work